 The Fund's life insurance and accidental death and dismemberment benefits are insured and provided through Union Labor Life Insurance Company.

 The Fund is an employee welfare benefit plan and multiemployer plan regulated by the Employee Retirement Income Security Act ("ERISA'').
 It is also an employer sponsored group health plan subject to the Patient Protection and Affordable Care Act of 2010 ("ACA'').
-It is a "grandfathered plan" under the ACA.
+The Fund's benefit plans (Plan 1 and Plan 2) are non-grandfathered plans for purposes of the ACA.

 The Fund is also tax-exempt under the Internal Revenue Code.
 Employer contributions are not included in their employees' taxable income, but are tax deductible by the employers.